 Whether you're reviewing email, content, or Office activities (coming soon), Explorer and Trackers work together to help you investigate and track security risks and threats.
 All together, Trackers provide you with information to protect your Office 365 users by highlighting new, notable, and frequently searched issues - ensuring your business is better protected as it moves to the cloud.

-When Threat Trackers are available to you, please try them out - and remember that you can always provide us feedback on this or other Office 365 security features by clicking on the Feedback button in the lower right corner of the Overview of the Office 365 Security & Compliance Center.
+And remember that you can always provide us feedback on this or other Office 365 security features by clicking on the Feedback button in the lower right corner of the Overview of the Office 365 Security & Compliance Center.